-Course Outline Semester 1: Genre, Styles & Music Elements:
+Course Outline Semester 1: Popular Music from 1950 - 2000:

 Students will revise and study the foundations of music theory, musical elements, audio production, musicology, composition and performance skills related to many genres and styles.
 Drawing on technological devices, instrumental skills and independent thinking to produce and perform works that are purposeful to the music industry.
 Students will scaffold written responses to examples of music and perform a variety of music excerpts.